cloudmesh-community/book/chapters/iaas/libcloud.md

 ### Invoking services

-In this section we will look into how we can use the connection created as instructed above to perform various services such as creating nodes, listing nodes, starting nodes and stopping nodes.
+In this section we will look into how we can use the connection created as instructed previously to perform various services such as creating nodes, listing nodes, starting nodes and stopping nodes.

 Appropriate authentication code as described in the previous section